Tel: 0191 232 1927

 Proportionality and Private Landlords, Solicitor’s Journal 2016, 160(36) Supp (Bar Focus), 24-27.

 Ali v United Kingdom: Homelessness Appeals and the Right to a Fair Trial, Journal of Housing Law 2016, Vol.19(2), 38-42.

 Alice is available to deliver CPD training to solicitors, advisors and clients across her specialist areas.

 She is also qualified to accept instructions directly from the members of the public through the Direct Access scheme.

 Alice undertook a four-month internship with Reprieve working pro-bono on death penalty cases at a Texas law office prior to commencing pupillage.
-She continues to undertake pro-bono work including through the Bar Pro Bono Unit.
+She continues to undertake pro-bono work including through the Bar Pro Bono Unit/ Advocate.